 A: [in one sentence, victim explains any history they had with the defendant and how he was victimized] Yes, she actually used to be an instructor at my studio.
-Little did I know that instead of searching for bliss, she was searching for things to steal from the studio!
+I had to let her go when I found out she had stolen from the studio.

 Witnesses Shouldn’t Script Their Answers

 If someone were to ask you to introduce yourself, you’d be able to say your name, what school you go to, and maybe share a personal detail, like a hobby.
 You wouldn’t need a word-for-word script of what to say.
 Similarly, a witness should be able to explain to the court who they are without needing a script.

 Tips for Witnesses

 When it comes to introducing yourselves, witnesses shouldn’t just take the sentences in the case packet and say them on the stand.
 Instead, step into your role as the witness give the information in your own words.
 If you can, find a personal detail or characteristic you can include in your direct examination responses.

 Maybe a witness uses certain vocabulary.
 Or speaks in a distinct manner.
 Or dresses or accessorizes in a unique way.
 Maybe there is a nonmaterial background fact that can include about the witness.
 In the example above, the witness added details, like saying her yoga studio was “the best place to practice your downward dog.”

 2. Outline Your Direct Examination

 After you have outlined the first 15 seconds of the examination, attorney-witness pairs should sit down together and outline what the witness needs to say to make the team’s case.
 Make a list of all the pieces of evidence this witness needs to provide.
 Also write down whether the witness needs to discuss any of the exhibits, and if so, which one(s)?